Nullarbor East To West – Other Unusual Travel Destinations

 You can follow the old Eyre Highway all the way from Nullarbor Roadhouse to Border Village in the west.
-We followed it from Koonalda Station to Border Village.
+It’s a magic trip through the past.
 When the highway was re-aligned further south in the 1970s, the old highway was no longer maintained.

 You’ll get a feel for what an epic journey this was.
 Picture in your mind the mud, dust and corrugations for hundreds of kilometres.

 While you’re there, take a side-trip to Cook, “Queen City of the Nullarbor”.
 This once-bustling town is now a lonely outpost for a few hardy souls. it’s well worth a visit, if only for the quirky signs and murals dotted around the old town.